emergentworks/curriculum/docs/Phase-1/module3.md

 ## Learning Outcomes

 - Empower mentees with skills to safely explore and teach themselves new skills
-- Create a presentation (passion project)
+- Create a project that's based on one of the four expertises